 - Construction/Remodeling costs (materials, flooring, painting, carpentry, etc. )

 - Store fixtures and leasehold improvements such as restroom upgrade, heating, air conditioning, etc.

-- Displays, showcases such as slatwall towers, gondola shelving, glass or wood shelves, racks, bookcases, display tables, slotted standards hardware and accessories, dump bins, floor displays, wall mount, among others
+- Displays, showcases such as slatwall towers, gondola shelving, glass or wood shelves, racks, bookcases, display tables, slotted standards hardware and accessories, dump bins, floor displays, cardboard counter displays, wall mount, among others

 - Displays for your specific merchandise such as eyeglass and sunglass displays, greeting card racks, literature displays

 - Mirrors, including display mirrors and fitting room mirrors

 - Regulation compliance such as emergency lights, smoke detectors, sprinklers, emergency exits, alarms, disabled access.